awsdocs/aws-cost-management-user-guide/doc_source/view-cost-categories.md

 # Viewing cost categories<a name="view-cost-categories"></a>

-From the cost categories dashboard in AWS Billing and Cost Management, you can use the details page to find comprehensive information about your category details and values\.
+From the cost categories dashboard in AWS Billing and Cost Management, you go to the details page\.
+There comprehensive information about your category details and values is displayed\.

 **Topics**
 + [Navigating to your cost category details page](#view-cost-categories-details-navigate)